umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

 21. SPI Communication test
     1. On the laptop's desktop, locate the "SPI test".
 Run this shortcut.
     2. The username and password are both 'spitest'
-    3. The 4 bytes transmitted to the LVR are in the left column, the 4 received are on the right.
-You should see (possibly after 4-5 rounds of communication) that the message received from the LVR is the previous one that was sent.
+    3. You will see a menu for options to send commands to the LVR.
+Try requesting the LVR status (first option) and verify that the response ends in 0xFFFF.
+(All channels on)
+       You can also request WORD2, which should end with 0x203 (the FW version) and try modifying the config to turn all the channels OFF and ON again.
-    4. Finally, once communication is verified, connect the SPI_RESET line (floating green wire) to any GND test point on the LVR
+    4. When you are satisfied the LVR is responding properly, connect the SPI_RESET line (floating green wire) to any GND test point on the LVR
        (the GND on the raspberry pi or the Rigol power supply also works in principle).
-The LVR should stop replying and you should read the response as all 00 00 00 00 until you allow the SPI_RESET to float once more.
+The LVR should stop replying and you should read the response as all 00 00 00 00 no matter the command you send until you allow the SPI_RESET to float once more.

-    !!! example
-        The following illustrates the kind of output you're looking for when communication is working:

-            04 04 04 04       03 03 03 03
-            05 05 05 05       04 04 04 04
-            06 06 06 06       05 05 05 05
-            07 07 07 07       06 06 06 06

-22. If it is not already, set SW3 1^st^ switch to **ON** (takes regulator out of pulsed mode).
+22. If it is not already, set SW5 2^nd^ switch to **OFF** (takes regulator out of pulsed mode).